Updated on 13 November 2020

 The immigration services are also working closely with the HSE on a daily basis across a number of areas, including accommodation centres for international protection applicants and the international protection offices.

-Along with guidelines on good respiratory and hand-hygiene practices, COVID-19 risk assessments are issued to each of these service areas and, together with the HSE, officials from the Department of Justice and Equality are ensuring information is updated on a daily basis and any changing circumstances are responded to effectively.
+Along with guidelines on good respiratory and hand-hygiene practices, COVID-19 risk assessments are issued to each of these service areas and, together with the HSE, officials from the Department of Justice are ensuring information is updated on a daily basis and any changing circumstances are responded to effectively.

 Passenger Locator Form